ircpuzzles/website/pages/index.md

 url:
 save_as: index.html
 page-order: 1
-Date: 2018-03-29 15:03
+Date: 2022-03-15 03:00

-Welcome to *#ircpuzzles*!
+Welcome to *`#ircpuzzles`*!

 We are an IRC-based puzzle game.
-Our home is currently in *#ircpuzzles* on chat.freenode.net.
+Our home is currently in *#ircpuzzles* on [Libera.Chat](https://libera.chat/).

 We host the annual April Fool's Puzzle and Challenges every year on April 1st as part of our celebration for April Fool's Day.

-Answers are channel names and individual progress from the first level to the final level.
+Answers are keys to channels and individuals progress from the first level to the final level.

 History
 -------